Bhavik-Jain/Bhavik-Jain/README.md

 # Hi, I’m Bhavik-Jain
-- 👀 Skilled in Python, Django, React Native.
+- 👀 Skilled in Python, Django, React JS and React Native.
 - 🎓 **Master of Computer Applications** from **Sinhgad Institute of Management, Pune**.
-- 💻 Currrently working as a **Backend Developer**.
+- 💻 Currrently working as a **Python Developer**.
-- 🎯 I am open for collaborations in Full stack Roles in Django.
+- 🎯 I am open for collaborations in Python/Django Developer Roles.
 - 📜 Scroll Down to see my Pinned Repositories.